bji/vote-account-manager/README.md

 and the rewards authority is put into fairly hot storage, in a place where regular withdraws from the vote account can be done.

-4. "With commission caps" management, where any of the previous use cases are combined with commission caps enforced by the Vote Account Manager program.
+4. **"With commission caps" management**, where any of the previous use cases are combined with commission caps enforced by the Vote Account Manager program.
 This is not necessary, but for those validator operators who find value in giving stakers the peace of mind of knowing that commission cannot be raised beyond a "promised" maximum commission, or changed more than a certain percent per epoch, these caps can be used.